nobias-fht/advanced-scripting/docs/course/introduction/strings.md

 # Strings

  A `string` is a data type that can store any text you might want.
-We have already seen strings before, for example "Hello World", and we have stored strings as variables before, for instance when we stored the `string` "This is also a varibale" in the variable `message`:
+We have already seen strings before, for example "Hello World", and we have stored strings as variables before, for instance when we stored the `string` "This is also a variable" in the variable `message`:
  ```java
  message = "This is also a variable";
  ```